OCHA-DAP/pa-cholera-validation/README.md

 ```

 ## Running
-* Download "List of Admin Units.xlsx" from Google drive and put it in the top-level directory
+* Download "List of Admin Units.xlsx" from Google drive,
+ and "zimbabwe_final.xlsx" from Moiz's email,
+ and put them in the top-level directory
 * Execute:
 ```bash
 python main.py